 Handling Chemicals with Gloves

-What to look for in choosing the perfect glove?
+What to look for in choosing the right glove?

 Thickness & Material